fillip1984/stamina/README.md

 - [ ] Long term todos
   - [ ] - figure out when to use null vs undefined... running into issues where I have to convert nulls to undefined and I'm not sure which is correct
+  - [ ] - save off my ui stuff (custom components)
+    - [ ] - see about converting the scrollingContainer into just a container which has a scrolling option